goobric/goMathSkills/README.md

     *   calculate the Mode

 ### Average Mean
-*   the average mean of a range of numerical values is, the sum of the values in the range, divided by the the range (amount) of numbers in the list.
+*   the *Average Mean*  of a range of numerical values is, the sum of the values in the range, divided by the the range (amount) of numbers in the list.
 *   ex: 2, 5, 6, 9, 12, 2, 3, 2, 7, 9
     *   the range of numbers in the list is 10,
     *   the sum of the values in the list is 57
     *   the average mean is 5.7 from the sum 57 divided by 10

 ### Median
-*   the median of a range of numerical values is the value that is in the middle of the range
+*   the *Median*  of a range of numerical values is the value that is in the middle of the range
 *   sort the range of numbers in ascending order
 *   find the middle position; if there isn't a single value in the middle; add together the two middle values and divide by 2
 *   ex: 2, 5, 6, 9, 12, 2, 3, 2, 7, 9